brooktewabe/Angular-basics/README.md

-## This is angular basics app, it includes concepts like angular material, routing, services and is connected to a .Net backend for simple CRUD operations
+## This is my first ever angular basics app, it includes concepts like angular material, routing, services and is connected to a .Net backend for simple CRUD operations